Thriving members delivering highly valued services

 Advocate and support members in providing meaningful services to persons with disabilities and communities served

-MOHR is comprised of more than 110 Adult Day, Day Training & Habilitation, Extended Employment, and Supported Employment Service providers serving in excess of 26,000 Minnesotans with disabilities.
-Our members proudly offer a broad array of quality options to realize the work & life enrichment goals of the people who have chosen our services.
-To that end, MOHR members are committed to the following core principles:
+The Minnesota Organization for Habilitation and Rehabilitation is comprised of more than 110 Adult Day, Day Training & Habilitation, Extended Employment, and Supported Employment Service provider members serving in excess of 26,000 Minnesotans with disabilities.
+Members proudly offer a broad array of quality options to realize the work and life enrichment goals of the people who have chosen these services.